-You can easily impress your guests (and/or yourself) with this Slow Cooker Beer Chicken that takes minimal effort to make.
+If you have visitors, you can easily impress your guests with this Slow Cooker Beer Chicken that takes minimal effort to make.
 Throw it on a bun with some BBQ sauce, or eat it plain with some rice and veggies.
 Your call.

 - Italian: Oregano and thyme